puppetlabs/puppet-specifications/language/expressions.md

 Function calls come in three forms:

-* *statement* - arguments to the function does not require parentheses, may not appear in expressions, have syntactical restrictions on their argument.
+* *statement* - arguments to the function does not require parentheses, may not appear in expressions, have syntactical restrictions on their arguments.
 Only a handful of explicitly listed functions can be called this way.
 Users can not add new statement type functions as their names are determined by the Puppet Parser.
+* *prefix*
-* *prefix* - function name is first, arguments are always given in parentheses
+  * function name is first, arguments are always given in parentheses.
+  * Type expression is first, arguments are always given in parentheses.
 * *infix* - uses '.' to apply a function to the first argument to the function.
-Additional arguments are placed in parentheses after the function name. (e.g. $x.notice)
+Additional arguments are placed in parentheses after the function name (for example, `$x.notice`, `$x.notice($y)`).

 Syntax:

     StatementStyleCall
       : QualifiedName Expression (',' Expression)*
       ;

     PrefixStyleCall
-      : QualifiedName arguments = ArgumentList LambdaExpression?
+      : (QualifiedName | Expression<Type>) arguments = ArgumentList LambdaExpression?
       ;

     InfixStyleCall
        : Expression '.'
 QualifiedName ('(' Expression (',' Expression)* ','? ')')?
 LambdaExpression?
        ;

     ArgumentList
       :  '(' args += Expression (',' args += Expression)* ','? ')'
       ;

     LambdaExpression
       : '|' ParameterList? '|' '{' Statements? '}'
       ;

     ParameterList
       : ParameterDeclaration (',' ParameterDeclaration)* ','?
       ;

     ParameterDeclaration
       : type= Expression<Type>?
         varag ?= '*'?
         name = VariableExpression ('=' default_value = Expression)?
       ;

     VariableExpression : VARIABLE ;  # e.g. $x, $my_param

 **General**:

-* In 4x the Qualified Name function name is not restricted to a *simple name* (in 3x all functions are in the same namespace).
+* In 4x the Qualified Name function name is not restricted to a *simple name* (in 3x all functions are in the same namespace, and in 4.x they can be namespaced).
 * A function may be called using any of the three styles (statement style is restricted to a given list of functions, see below) - there is no difference in evaluation between them - only syntactical differences, and the varying support for